-A spiral arrangement of nine water jets emanating from a stainless steel cylinder placed at the centre of a circular pool creates a spatial, sound and light dance.
+Consisting of a spiral arrangement of nine water jets emanating from a polished and shot-peened stainless steel cylinder placed at the centre of a circular pool, this sculptural fountain creates a dance of space, sound and light.

-In 1870, John Tyndal, a British physicist shone a light into a spout of water as it gushed out of a tank.
-The water fell in an arc toward the ground, and the light went with it, following the same curve.
-Light was trapped in the curving water.
-The spout of water was a light pipe.
-In about 1880, Charles Vernon Boys, an English physicist, fired molten quartz attached to an arrow into the air.
+In 1870, John Tyndal, a British physicist, shone a light into a spout of water as it gushed out of a tank.
+The water fell in an arc toward the ground and the light went with it, following the same curve.
+The spout of water had become a light pipe.
+In about 1880, Charles Vernon Boys, another English physicist, fired molten quartz attached to an arrow into the air.
 He made fine glass fibres.
 In 1880 the ingredients for light transmission through glass fibre were in place.

-This fountain embraces both of these 19thc principles.
-Turville Water was designed by Ian Ritchie and Karl Singporewala of Ian Ritchie Architects with Lawrence Owen and Adam Ritchie from Max Fordham, and manufactured by John Desmond, Allsbrook and Giles Eadle and construct managed by Boshers.
+Turville Water was designed by Ian Ritchie and Karl Singporewala of Ian Ritchie Architects with Lawrence Owen and Adam Ritchie from Max Fordham, and manufactured by John Desmond, Allsbrook and Giles Eadle, and construction managed by Boshers.